Wild Service Trees & Redwings

 Rowan, Sorbus aucuparia, similarly has seeds within an edible berry.
 The red berries ripen and become edible in September, then stay on the trees into the Winter, or until they are eaten by birds.
 Berries are eaten by several thrush species and nomadic bands of waxwings in response to cold weather.
 Rowan has a much wider distribution throughout Europe.

-Hawthorn, Crataegus monogyna, has berries enclosing a very hard seed which is difficult for animals to eat.
+Hawthorn, Crataegus monogyna, has berries enclosing a very hard seed which passes through the gut of birds and mammals.
 Rodents often store the seed in a cache which may be some distance away from the parent tree.
 Some berries are eaten from the bush by thrushes, the remainder generally fall naturally from the bush by late November, although some stay on the bush into the new year.
-On the ground they are eaten by pheasants and other birds, which disperses the seed more widely.
+On the ground they are eaten by pheasants and other ground feeding birds.
+This disperses the seed more widely.